mongodb/specifications/source/enumerate-databases.rst

 MongoDB 4.4 introduced a ``comment``  option to the ``listDatabases`` command.
 This option enables users to specify a comment as an arbitrary BSON type to help trace the operation through the database profiler, currentOp and logs.
 The default is to not send a value.
+If a comment is provided on pre-4.4 servers, the comment should still be attached and the driver should rely on the server to provide an error to the user.

 ::